larknafets/linux-scripts/README.md

 Pi-hole and gravity-sync will be updated if installed.

-Log messages are saved to /temp/update.log additionally.
+Log messages are saved to /tmp/update.log additionally.
 The log file is cleared on every run.

-Run command from git:
+Run command from git with parameter "-h" for help screen:

     curl https://raw.githubusercontent.com/larknafets/linux-scripts/main/update.sh | sudo bash -s -- -h

+Run command from git with parameter "-f" for full-upgrade:

+    curl https://raw.githubusercontent.com/larknafets/linux-scripts/main/update.sh | sudo bash -s -- -f